htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :subcom:`gpus_minimum_runtime`, :subcom:`gpus_minimum_capability` and :subcom:`gpus_maximum_capability`.
   :jira:`2201`

+- Added job attributes :ad-attr:`JobCurrentReconnectAttempt` and
+  :ad-attr:`TotalJobReconnectAttempts` to count the number of reconnect attempts in progress, and total for the lifetime of the job, respectively.
+  :jira:`2258`

 - Improve the reliability of the userlog reader code by changing it to do line oriented reads and to seek less.
   :jira:`2254`